 The Earth’s climate is changing because of man-made greenhouse gas emissions.
 Carbon dioxide and methane are the two main contributors to this enhanced greenhouse effect.
 Where are those gases emitted?
 Where do they go from there?
 How will these processes of emission and absorption be influenced in a changing climate?
 What is the role of various types of aerosols?
-We try to answer these scientific questions and address public health concerns such as air pollution.
+Here you find maps with satellite data and software packages to help answer these questions.

 SRON has about 200 employees.
 They form a melting pot of top (instrument) scientists, engineers, and other professionals of various nationalities and ages who inspire each other to realize outstanding performances at a top level.
 Problems faced by scientists challenge sensor developers to construct increasingly more sensitive technology.
 Together with mechanical and electronic engineers they ultimately develop a scientific space instrument with an exceptional level of performance under the extreme conditions of space.
 The scientific breakthroughs made with such devices in turn inspire new research and new technology.
 This approach has enabled SRON to develop into a national expertise institute of international repute.

-TROPOMI aboard Sentinel-5p can be used to detect large methane emission plumes everywhere around the world.
-These plumes are automatically detected using the machine-learning setup described in Schuit et al. (2023, ACPD preprint).
-The world maps show approximate source locations based on single TROPOMI plumes as well as initial source rate estimates based on an automated mass balance method.
-The number of detections can fluctuate because of varying cloud cover and viewing geometry.
-Plumes have only been subject to initial verification, precise quantification and final interpretation require more extensive evaluation.
-We exclude larger-scale enhancements such as seen over the Permian or wetland areas.
-Detections from one day can be spread across multiple detection weeks because of orbit availability at the time of publication.
+The Dutch space instrument TROPOMI onboard Sentinel-5P automatically detects large methane emission plumes across the globe.
+The machine-learning technology for this is described in Schuit et al. (2023).
+The world maps show approximate source locations based on single TROPOMI plumes and initial source rate estimates calculated using an automated mass balance method.
+The number of detections fluctuates from week to week because of varying emissions, cloud cover, and viewing geometry.
+Plumes have only been subject to initial verification.
+Precise quantification and final interpretation require more extensive evaluation.
+The detections exclude larger-scale enhancements such as seen over the Permian Basin or over wetland areas.

 Deze content is geblokkeerd.
 Accepteer cookies om de content te bekijken.